What’s the Best Retirement Investment in 2024?

 Purchase Rental Real Estate

-Rental property, often known as investment property, can provide a steady stream of income in retirement.
+Rental property, often known as an investment property, can provide a steady stream of income in retirement.

 Property investment is a business, not a get-rich-quick scheme.